ITISFoundation/osparc-simcore-clients/docs/doc_entrypoint.md

 - [Version 0.6 Documentation](clients/python/docs/v0.6.0/README.md)

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get involved.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.